 - Verify ALL the instructions and information in the email with the client via phone.
 Do not read the information to the client, have the client verbally confirm the request, including amount, bank account title, and routing and account numbers.

 - Email disbursement requests from staff members should also be voice verified by whoever will be entering the instructions.
 This guards against the possibility of a staff member’s email account being compromised.

 - Review current policies and procedures with regard to safeguarding client assets and issuing disbursements to determine if updates are necessary.

 - Include this topic as a training item at staff meetings and send periodic compliance memos to employees that outline current wire fraud trends and the risks of fraudulent disbursements.

 - Check your insurance policy to determine if there is coverage for this type of fraud.
 Many E&O and cyber liability policies do not routinely cover this type of fraud.

-CCLS Can Help
+Core Compliance Can Help